coleifer/peewee/docs/peewee/api.rst

       * ``JOIN.FULL_OUTER``
       * ``JOIN.CROSS``

-      Example selecting tweets and joining on user in order to restrict to only those tweets made by "admin" users:
+      Example selecting tweets and joining on user to restrict to only those tweets made by "admin" users:

       .. code-block:: python